 What’s the difference between your beef and grassfed beef?

-Our animals are raised on grass during the growing season, but we feed corn silage to the cows and steers when we have it available, mostly in the winter-spring time period to help the animal maintain healthy body weight during the cold months.
+Our animals are raised on grass during the season, but we feed corn silage to the cows and steers when we have it available, mostly in the winter-spring time period to help the animal maintain healthy body weight during the cold months.
 We feed the milking cows less than 10 lbs. of a day of barley, corn and minerals to get them to take a stall in the barn and to maintain a healthy and productive body weight during the months they are milking.
-Grassfed beef can be feed grain at a young age but then no grain during the rest of their life which takes an animal more time to grow, which cost the farmer more to get them to butchering size which produces a very lean meat.
+Grassfed beef can be feed grain at a young age but then no grain during the rest of their life which takes an animal more time to grow, which cost the farmer more to get them to butchering size.

 Do you use antibiotics?

 I do if I have to, it is in the organic rules if you have an animal that is suffering and other ways or treatment doesn’t work, that it is our duty to give the animal a pill or shot of antibiotic medicine to try to save its life.
-These animals cannot be sold as organic butcher animals or used as an organic dairy cow for milk or butchering.
+These animals cannot be sold as organic butcher animals or used as an organic dairy cow.
 They can however be sold to a conventional farm or butcher after the recommended withhold time is carried out.

 Why do you have milk replacer?

 Occasionally I will raise groups of bull calves (mostly Holsteins) for friends, family and neighbors that don’t enjoy raising their own.
 I rather not use my organic milk from the tank because it worth more selling it than feeding bull calves.
-I keep conventional bull calves separate from organic calves to feed them with the appropriate milk if milk replacer is used.
+I keep conventional bull calves separate from organic calves to feed them with the appropriate milk.